8 Best Bitcoin Lightning Wallets 2024: Top LN Wallets Compared!

-Key Features of Bitcoin Lightning Wallets Are:
+Key Features of These Wallets Are:

 Channels – Channels are how two parties pay each other.
 Each party opens a channel on a node by depositing some BTC in it.
 Think of a channel like the sender and receiver.
-They’d need to know who is on the other end making and receiving the payment.
+They need to know who is on the other end making and receiving the payment.
 How the payment is made is the node’s business.
 It can be a direct payment between two nodes, or it could involve multiple nodes along the way.

 Both the opening and closing of channels are recorded on the Bitcoin network.
 What happens in the time period between these two actions though is none of Bitcoin’s business.